GunioRobot/drupal-rpx/README.txt

 It's a simple module for using JanRain's RPX service in Drupal.

 RPX provides simple registration and login for OpenID, Facebook, MySpace, AOL, Yahoo!, Google, Twitter, Windows Live, and other identity providers.
-Tres chic.

 Installation
 ============